ecadlabs/ansible-role-tezos-node/README.md

 This Ansible Role aims to make deploying a Tezos node fast and easy for Ansible users.

-The role is heavily parameterized, allowing users to deploy nodes for different Tezos networks (mainnet/carthagenet/labnet/etc..) and various economic protocols to support block transitions.
+The role is heavily parameterized, allowing users to deploy nodes for different Tezos networks (mainnet/edonet/florencenet/etc..) and various economic protocols to support block transitions.

 Two bootstrap strategies are supported, namely syncing from genesis or importing a snapshot for fast bootstrapping.

-The role uses [Version 7 of the Tezos Node][tezos_v7], also known as the multinetwork node.
+The role has been tested against [Version 8 of the Tezos Node][tezos_v8].

 _This role does not manage any Tezos keys_